marvision-ai/Home-Service-Robot-Project/README.md

 ### Additional packages developed for this project:
-These are the packages that will be placed in the `catkin/src` directory of your workspace:
+These are the packages that will be placed in the `catkin/src` directory of your workspace when you clone this repo:

 1. World: Location to store the gazebo world file and the map generated from SLAM.
 2. ShellScripts: Location to store all the required shell scripts.
 NOTE: Make sure to allow all the be executable.